 Belize has reopened its borders to foreign tourists on October 1, 2020.
 Currently, authorities have not imposed travel bans on any country, so visitors from all countries including the United States can visit.
 However, all travelers must follow the guidelines imposed by authorities.
 These include downloading the Belize Health App and filling out the required information.
 All visitors must also present a negative Covid-19 PCR test result that’s taken within 72 hours before boarding.
 In addition, all tourists must have pre-booked accommodation at an approved “Gold Standard” hotel.

-The beautiful country of Bermuda reopened their borders in July 1st.
+The beautiful country of Bermuda reopened its borders on July 1st.
 Travelers are required to bring a negative Covid PCR test no older than 72 hours before boarding and another test upon arrival.
 Visitors who have already received complete vaccinations are not required to go on a quarantine anymore after a negative test result at the airport upon arrival; however, a re-test must be done on days 4, 8, and 14.

 Related post: Bermuda reopening for tourism.